Optable/optable-web-sdk/README.md

 ### Targeting API

-To get the targeting key values associated by the configured sandbox with the user's browser in real-time, you can call the targeting API as follows:
+To get the targeting key values associated by the configured DCN with the user's browser in real-time, you can call the targeting API as follows:

 ```js
 sdk